HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 Trust communities may have specific requirements about minimum attributes, but in the absence of such requirements, the minimum attribute requirements of the L0 invariant are intended to reflect what may be appropriate for probabilistic searches in which requestors are HIPAA Covered Entities, and the minimum attribute requriements of the L1 invariant are intended to reflect what may be appropriate for deterministic searches in which requestors are potentially returning PHI to the consumer/patient who is the subject of a query (or their authorized representative).

+This Implementation Guide does not intend to set requirements on the use of HumanName.family and HumanName.given in lieu of HumanName.text, though for purposes of clarity we generally refer to First name and Last name (Surname) since some requirements depend on that level of granularity.
+Systems compliant with this Implementation Guide **SHALL** recognize that [HumanName.text](https://www.hl7.org/fhir/datatypes-definitions.html#HumanName.text) may be provided instead of or in lieu of HumanName.family and HumanName.given.

-> <font color="Black"><b>NOTE:</b> It is important to remember that this weighted information guidance is ONLY applicable to the patient resource instance that is provided as input to the $match operation and does not pertain in any way to the matching process or results returned from it.
+<font color="Black"><b>NOTE:</b> It is important to remember that this weighted information guidance is ONLY applicable to the patient resource instance that is provided as input to the $match operation and does not pertain in any way to the matching process or results returned from it.
 Data elements with weight indicated as "TBD" are known to be valuable in matching but were not identified as contributors to the defined example weight input tiers.</font>

 ### Golden Records